hacktor/signal-irc-telegram-gateway/README.md

 These scripts act as a gateway between a telegram group a signal group and an irc channel.
 The first thing to do is to register a telegram bot with the **botfather**.
-Then you can add the bot to the telegram channel you want to share with IRC.
+Then you can add the bot to the admins of the telegram channel you want to share with IRC.
 Note the telegram API token and find the telegram group chat\_id.

 Reference: [Telegram Bot API](https://core.telegram.org/bots/api "Bot API")